A look at what happened at the G-20 summit in Argentina

 U.S.-CHINA TRADE WAR

-Financial markets will be cheered by the announcement that Trump and Chines President Xi Jinping agreed at a dinner after the summit to have a 90-day truce in their trade battle.
+Financial markets will be cheered by the U.S. announcement that Trump and Chinese President Xi Jinping agreed at a dinner after the summit to have a 90-day truce in their trade battle.

 Trump agreed to hold off on plans to raise tariffs Jan.
 1 on $200 billion in Chinese goods.
 Xi agreed to buy a "not yet agreed upon, but very substantial amount of agricultural, energy, industrial" and other products from the United States to reduce America's huge trade deficit with China, the White House said.